Crochet: Differences and similarities to knitting

 It is a common perception that crochet produces a thicker fabric than knitting, tends to have less "give" than knitted fabric, and uses approximately a third more yarn for a comparable project than knitted items.
 Although this is true when comparing a single crochet swatch with a stockinette swatch, both made with the same size yarn and needle/hook, it is not necessarily true for crochet in general.
 Most crochet uses far less than 1/3 more yarn than knitting for comparable pieces, and a crocheter can get similar feel and drape to knitting by using a larger hook or thinner yarn.
 Tunisian crochet and slip stitch crochet can in some cases use less yarn than knitting for comparable pieces.
 According to sources claiming to have tested the 1/3 more yarn assertion, a single crochet stitch (sc) uses approximately the same amount of yarn as knit garter stitch, but more yarn than stockinette stitch.
 Any stitch using yarnovers uses less yarn than single crochet to produce the same amount of fabric.
-Cluster stitches, which are in fact multiple stitches worked together, will use the most length.
+Stitches which are in fact multiple stitches worked together, such as cluster stitches, bobble stitches, and puff stitches, will use the most length.

 Standard crochet stitches like sc and dc also produce a thicker fabric, more like knit garter stitch.
 This is part of why they use more yarn.
 Slip stitch can produce a fabric much like stockinette that is thinner and therefore uses less yarn.

 Any yarn can be either knitted or crocheted, provided needles or hooks of the correct size are used, but the cord's properties should be taken into account.
 For example, lofty, thick woolen yarns tend to function better when knitted, which does not crush their airy structure, while thin and tightly spun yarn helps to achieve the firm texture required for Amigurumi crochet.